Preethi-Sakthivel/PIZZA-HUT_SQL-PROJECT/README.md

-# Pizza Sales Performance Analysis SQL & POWER BI Analysis | SQL & Power BI |
+# Pizza Sales Performance Analysis | SQL & Power BI |

    Solved a complete set of pizza sales analysis queries in MySQL and replicated the same results in Power BI, showcasing strong cross-platform data validation and reporting skills.